microsoft/MixedRealityToolkit-Unity/Documentation/Architecture/SystemsExtensionsProviders.md

 To be accessible to the specific MRTK service, data providers are registered in the service's configuration profile.

-Application code accesses data providers using the [`IMixedRealityDataProviderAccess`](xref:Microsoft.MixedReality.Toolkit.IMixedRealityDataProviderAccess) interface.
+Application code accesses data providers via the [`IMixedRealityDataProviderAccess`](xref:Microsoft.MixedReality.Toolkit.IMixedRealityDataProviderAccess) interface.

 > [!Important]
 > Although `IMixedRealityDataProvider` inherits from `IMixedRealityService`, data providers are not registered with the `MixedRealityServiceRegistry`.
-To access data providers, application code must query the appropriate service.
+To access data providers, application code must query the service instance for which they were registered (ex: input system).

 ### Input